Post-Graduate Courses

 Canadian Association of General Surgeons (CAGS) Post-Graduate Course:

-General Surgery Review (PDF)
+General Surgery Essentials (PDF)

 Chair: Dr. Carolyn Nessim, CAGS Education Committee Chair